inaos/inac/doc/manual.md

 * Navigate to the INAC root folder
 * Type: make.bat all debug

+### Using the Intel Compiler

+* Limitations:
+  * When using it with Visual Studio the Intel Compiler requires the necessary plug-ins from Microsoft however the Visual Studio Express Edition that we currently use does not provide such plugin-ins for licensing reason Therfore it would be required to buy a Visual Studio Standard Edition in order to leverage the Intel Compiler for all build types.

+* Impact on the INAC build with the Intel Compiler
+  * Only 32bit INAC build
+  * Only library can be built, because the tests and tools require a Visual Studio build and do not work with NMake

+#### Steps to build

+* Open a Visual Studio command prompt for the Intel Compiler, more specifically "IA-32 Visual Studio 20XX environment"
+* Navigate to the INAC root folder
+* Type: make.bat all debug

 ## Building on Linux or OS X

 To build the library, simply type `sudo make`.
 To select the debug build,